-- integrating the operations, technologies, and products of acquired or newly formed entities into our operations; - increasing capital expenditures to upgrade and maintain facilities; - · increased debt levels; - the assumption of unknown or underestimated liabilities; - the use of cash to finance a transaction, which may reduce the availability of cash to fund working capital, capital expenditures, R&D expenditures, and other business activities; - · diverting management's attention from daily operations; - managing larger or more complex operations and facilities and employees in separate and diverse geographic areas; - hiring and retaining key employees; - requirements imposed by governmental authorities in connection with the regulatory review of a transaction, which may include, among other things, divestitures or restrictions on the conduct of our business or the acquired business; - inability to realize synergies or other expected benefits; - failure to maintain customer, vendor, and other relationships; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, compliance programs, and/or environmental, health and safety, anti-corruption, human resource, or other policies or practices; and - impairment of acquired intangible assets, goodwill, or other assets as a result of changing business conditions, technological advancements, or worse-than-expected performance of the acquired business.
+- integrating the operations, technologies, and products of acquired or newly formed entities into our operations; - · increasing capital expenditures to upgrade and maintain facilities; - · increased debt levels; - the assumption of unknown or underestimated liabilities; - the use of cash to finance a transaction, which may reduce the availability of cash to fund working capital, capital expenditures, R&D expenditures, and other business activities: - diverting management's attention from daily operations; - managing larger or more complex operations and facilities and employees in separate and diverse geographic areas; - hiring and retaining key employees; - requirements imposed by government authorities in connection with the regulatory review of a transaction, which may include, among other things, divestitures or restrictions on the conduct of our business or the acquired business; - inability to realize synergies or other expected benefits: - failure to maintain customer, vendor, and other relationships; - inadequacy or ineffectiveness of an acquired company's internal financial controls, disclosure controls and procedures, compliance programs, and/or environmental, health and safety, anti-corruption, human resource, or other policies or practices; and - impairment of acquired intangible assets, goodwill, or other assets as a result of changing business conditions, technological advancements, or worse-than-expected performance of the acquired business.

-In previous years, supply of memory and storage products has significantly exceeded customer demand resulting in significant declines in average selling prices.
 The global memory and storage industry has experienced consolidation and may continue to consolidate.
 We engage, from time to time, in discussions regarding potential acquisitions and similar opportunities.
 To the extent we are successful in completing any such transactions, we could be subject to some or all of the risks described above, including the risks pertaining to funding, assumption of liabilities, integration challenges, and increases in debt that may accompany such transactions.
 Acquisitions of, or alliances with, technology companies are inherently risky and may not be successful and could have a material adverse effect on our business, results of operations, or financial condition.